 The policy implications of this argument are broad, ranging from ending the program completely to giving individuals more control.
-These include converting Social Security to a system of individual accounts, allowing individuals to opt out of Social Security, and means testing Social Security so only low-income individuals receive it.
-The proposals all have one aim-reduce the size of the program and decrease as much as possible government involvement.
+The proposals resulting from this position include converting Social Security to a system of individual accounts, allowing individuals to opt out of Social Security, and means testing Social Security so only low-income individuals receive it.
+The proposals all have one aim-reduce the size of the program and limit government involvement as much as possible.